 4. Don't argue and engage in conflict in front of your child.

 Parental conflict continues the cycle of children feeling confused and caught in the middle.
-Be supportive of your child and the stress they are under by conducting yourself in a mature manner around your soon to be ex.
+Be supportive of your child and the stress they are under by conducting yourself in a mature manner when co-parenting with your ex.

 5. Don't make your children responsible for making adult decisions.